Overview of configuration options for the Nette HTTP.

 http: # Content Security Policy Report-Only cspReportOnly: default-src: self report-uri: 'https://my-report-uri-endpoint' # Feature Policy featurePolicy: unsized-media: none geolocation: - self - https://example.com

-You can change the default values of some parameters of the Nette\Http\Response::setCookie() and session methods.
+You can change the default value of the

 cookieDomain option determines which domains (origins) can accept cookies.
 If not specified, the cookie is